oroinc/documentation/crm/admin_guide/integrations/dotmailer_single_sign_on.rst

 Configure Single Sign-on
 ========================

-`Single sign-on <https://developer.dotmailer.com/docs/using-oauth-20-with-dotmailer>`__ allows to enter dotmailer account from within OroCRM.
+`Single sign-on <https://developer.dotmailer.com/docs/using-oauth-20-with-dotmailer>`__ allows to enter dotmailer account from within Oro application.

 To be able to use single sign-on: